 Now available in my Etsy store!
 Based on real events, We Shall Overcome tells the story of Martin Luther King’s Birmingham Children’s Crusade, the 1963 march in which authorities used fire hoses and police dogs to suppress crowds of students.
 Kids!
 Suitable for reader’s theater or stage performance, it can be adapted to include music from the Crusade.
 From eight to fifteen parts in grades 4 through 8.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
 Download a preview here.

 For an extensive collection of historical photos from the Birmingham Children’s Crusade, visit the Veterans of the Civil Rights Movement website.
-Stanford’s King Encyclopedia also provides detailed information about the Birmingham campaign here.
 To hear the song, We Shall Overcome, click here.
 Also be sure to check out Cynthia Levinson’s book, We’ve Got a Job: the 1963 Birmingham Children’s March, and Birmingham 1963: How a Photograph Rallied Civil Rights Support, by Shelley Tougas, both available through Amazon.
+Be sure to preview these books before using with students.

+Temporarilly unavailable.
 Liven up your MLK Day lessons, Black History Month activities, or your Civil Rights unit with this powerful classroom play set during the Greensboro Lunch Counter Sit-ins of 1960.
 The event is viewed through the eyes of a middle class white boy who gets angry when the protests prevents him from enjoying his family celebration at the Woolworth.
 As the events unfold, he begins to understand the plight of the young protesters, choosing in the end to stand with them.
 Originally published in the January 2003 issue of Scholastic’s Storyworks magazine, Sitting Down for Dr. King’s dramatic conclusion has made it one of the most frequently republished in the Civil Rights series.
 Grades 4-8; 7 to 14 parts, includes comprehension activity and key.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Click here to purchase it at TeachersPaysTeachers.
 Click here to download a free preview.

 Imagine if your first encounter with Martin Luther King took place behind bars.
 In the Jailhouse with Dr. King is set during the Montgomery Bus Boycott and is loosely based on King’s own writing about his first incarceration.
 It tells the story of a 13-year-old African-American boy’s struggles with violence and racism in 1956 Alabama.
 While in jail for a short while, he questions the wisdom of King’s commitment to peace.
 Later, when an angry crowd gathers outside King’s bombed home, the boy witnesses firsthand the depth of Dr. King’s beliefs and the power of his words.
 Suitable for reader’s theater or stage performance and can be adapted to include music from the Civil Rights Movement.
 From 7 to 14 parts.
 For grades 4 through 8.
 Includes comprehension activity and key.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
 Click on the cover to purchase at my Etsy store, or click here to download a free preview.